tlwilliams895/lchs/src/chapters/strings/bracket-notation.rst

 #.
 Use a negative index to print the character ``'x'`` from the string
    ``Zero-based indexing!``
 #.
 What is the smallest negative number that gives an *index out of range*
    error?
-In this case "smallest" means "closest to zero".
+In this case, "smallest" means "closest to zero".
 #. ``this_string[len(this_string)]`` throws an error.
 What about
    ````this_string[-len(this_string)]``?